 However, permitting delays at all levels of government delay housing projects and raise construction costs.
-In many areas of the country, development approvals have gone from taking a few months to two years or more (sometimes many more) years to obtain.
+In many areas of the country, development approvals have gone from taking a few months to two years or more (in some instances, several years) to obtain.